hi-swapx/docs/sdk/v3/guides/liquidity/04-modifying-position.md

 const txRes = await wallet.sendTransaction(transaction)
 ```

-We can get the Contract address for the NonfungiblePositionManager from [Github](https://github.com/SwapX/v3-periphery/blob/main/deploys.md).
+We can get the Contract address for the NonfungiblePositionManager

 After pressing the button, note how the balance of USDC and DAI drops and our position's liquidity increases.